shayari21/ControlNet-fastapi/README.md

 ✅ Integration with **ControlNet** for image generation using Denoising Diffusion Implicit Models(DDIM) ✅ **Dockerized** for easy deployment
 ✅ Uses **Conda environment** for dependency management
-✅ Supports all applications originally supported by ControlNet.
+✅ Supports all applications originally supported by ControlNet.(Can be downloaded from: `https://huggingface.co/lllyasviel/ControlNet/tree/main/models` to `ControlNet-fastapi/Models/`
 ---

 ## Installation